 Initiation is a biological, cellular level need.
 It accounts for most of where the pushback against parents and other authority figures comes from.
 Teens need to individuate.
 They push back to learn the limits of their own bodies, the reach of their critical judgment, their connection to nature and to spirit or god.
 This is how they learn who they are, what is unique about them.
 It’s also how they become validated.
 To be initiated is a fulfillment of their genetic inheritance – to be brought into the community of adults, to take their seat at the village table, to be honored, accepted and treated as equals.

 Both men and women need initiation and mentorship.
 But I believe men need it more.
 Especially today.
 [Generalizing alert!
 I will now be generalizing about men and women.
 Please note that I am in no way saying all men or all women are like this.
-If these distinctions don’t fit for you, dear reader, great.]
+Or that certain traits are purely male and others purely female.
+It's important to recognize that traits generalized as "male" and "female" are part of a continuum; they manifest themselves to varying degrees in each unique individual.
+And if these distinctions don’t fit at all for you, dear reader, great.]

 Very few people understand this anymore.
 Many men, in their own bitterness, depression, drug, alcohol, sex, work, food, and TV addictions, have given up on themselves.
 At some deep unconscious level they know what they’re missing in life, how they themselves were never taught by other men how to be a man, how to reach for and find fulfillment in life, how to understand and utilize emotions effectively, what spiritual connection and contentment feels like, where meaning is to be found.
 No one was there for them so why should they be there for someone else?